UX-Wizards/wizards-wiki/content/en/current-leadership-teams.md

 <alert>Production includes projects that create content that may not be design-related or graphic in nature.</alert>

 ### Podcast Team
+Project team that has a goal of creating 20 podcasts.

-*Meets Fridays, 5pm PT — Goal: 20 podcasts*
+*Meets Fridays, 5pm PT*

 * Keri Fullwood *
 * Chidinma Kalu